 How To Get A Refund From Your Energy Supplier

-When you hear the word rebate, you often get a mixed response.
-While you may be eligible for some money that has been overpaid, the process of actually receiving your money can be troublesome and drawn-out.
+While being eligible for a refund, money that has been overpaid, sounds great - many fear the process to actually receive your money back will be troublesome and drawn-out.